Decade by Decade

 The mid-2000s also saw significant growth in performing arts education at Starlight.
-New programs introduced in 2006 that continue to today include the Starlight STARS of Tomorrow performance troupe, the Vincent Legacy Scholarship program, and the ever-popular Act Like An Animal Camp.
+New programs introduced in 2006 that continue to today include the Starlight STARS of Tomorrow performance troupe, and the Vincent Legacy Scholarship program.

 As the decade neared its end, its leader for nearly three decades – President and Executive Producer Bob Rohlf – decided it was time for his own curtain call.
 When Rohlf retired after the 2008 Broadway season, he left knowing that he had pulled Starlight back from the brink of financial ruin in the early 1980s, preserved its cherished history and equipped it with the facilities, amenities and programs that will attract Kansas City theatre-goers for decades to come.

 The flurry of capital construction that defined much of the 2000s at Starlight Theatre (new stage, restrooms, concessions, indoor rehearsal spaces and more) set the stage for an international honor and program expansion in the 2010s.

 While Kansas Citians have long considered Starlight a world-class venue, their beliefs were confirmed in 2013 when the International Association of Venue Managers (IAVM) awarded Starlight its prestigious Venue Excellence Award.
 The 2013 award essentially declared Starlight “the best of the best” among performing arts venues worldwide, giving it high marks on criteria including service to the community, team building/professional development, safety, security and operational excellence.